 Fix: File Explorer Slow, Lagging and Freezing in Windows 11

-If File Explorer is getting increasingly slower on your Windows 11 computer, the problem is most likely occurring due to a cache issue.
-This is a widespread issue that causes the application to work slowly, lag, and hang during undemanding tasks.
-Affected users report they are unable to open files because the loading screen takes a lot of time or doesn’t load at all.
+If File Explorer is becoming increasingly slower on your Windows 11 computer, the problem is most likely occurring due to a cache issue.
+This widespread issue causes the application to work slowly, lag, and hang during undemanding tasks.
+Affected users report that they are unable to open files because the loading screen takes a long time or doesn’t load at all.
 This issue is specific to the latest Windows 11 builds.

 File Explorer is Slow on Windows 11